- Home

-A series of granite bluffs, boulders, domes, ridges and walls in the Tonto National Forest at the far southern end of the Mazatzal Mountains.
+A striking array of granite bluffs, boulders, domes, ridges, and walls forms an impressive landscape within the Tonto National Forest, located at the far southern end of the Mazatzal Mountains.
+This rugged terrain features a diverse and dramatic topography that captivates visitors and climbers alike.

 East from summit toward Mazatzal Divide.